What Is a Router? Router Definition and Functions

 Wired routers

-As the name implies, wired routers connect devices via a cable plugged into the device's ports, specifically the LAN Ethernet ports.
+As the name implies, wired routers connect devices via a cable plugged into the device's LAN Ethernet ports.
 It connects directly to each device and then to the modem, which allows these devices to access the Internet.
 They typically have multiple LAN Ethernet ports in the back, which lets several devices connect simultaneously.

 Wireless routers

 If you think of WiFi when you think of a router, you're thinking of wireless or WiFi routers.
 But what exactly is a wireless router?
-They use WiFi connections to communicate between the Internet service provider and the WLAN device and connect all wireless devices on the network via wireless frequency.
-This router, like the wired version, allows for multiple devices to connect at once, except it uses a digital password instead of a physical wired connection.
+They use WiFi connections to communicate between the Internet service provider and the WLAN device.
+It connects all wireless devices on the network via wireless frequency.

 Edge routers

-Edge routers are located at the boundary, or edge, of a wireless network that you have control over to connect it to a network that you don't.
+Edge routers stay at the boundary, or edge, of a wireless network you control.
+They allow you to connect it to a network that you don't.
 It often connects a local area network - like your home network - to a wide area network, like the Internet.
-They distribute packets and control communication across several networks at once.
-Edge WLAN devices can be either wired or wireless.

 Core routers